 There's a real focus on the consumer here, with a smattering of useful new features, a noticeable bump in performance, and some optimization to ensure that budget hardware is not left behind.

-KitKat really makes a mockery of the idea that iOS 7 is more refined than Android.
+KitKat really makes a mockery of the idea that iOS 7 is more refined than Android and even stands up well to iOS 8.
 This version of the platform is impressively fast, with stylish transitions and an intuitive feel that masks the potential complexity.

 There's a paring back of the notification bar that introduces translucency and context awareness, enabling you to reclaim every pixel of your display for whatever you're doing.